-To find the paper sizes for A, B, and C sheets of the ISO standard, read on!
+To find the dimensions for A, B, and C paper sheets of the ISO standard, read on!

 What is ISO Paper anyway?